ibm-watson-data-lab/cloudant-food-tracker/README.md

   1. Install CocoaPods on your Mac
   1. Use CocoaPods to download and integrate CDTDatastore with FoodTracker
-  1. Build a bridging header to compile CDTDatastore into FoodTracker
+  1. Write a bridging header to compile CDTDatastore into FoodTracker

 ### Install CocoaPods on your Mac